 The food with the highest vitamin c content per typical serving is Eggplant, raw which contains 1.8 mg in 1 cup, cubes (or 82 g).
 The precentage of the recommended daily value for this serving is 3 %.
 For this serving the Calories content is 20.5 kcal, the Protein content is 0.8 g, the Fat content is 0.15 g and the Carbohydrate content is 4.82 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin c which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in vitamin c.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of vitamin c rich foods.